dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/monitoring.md

 <!--DHIS2-SECTION-ID:prometheus_create_service-->

-Head over to the `/lib/systemd/system` folder and create a new systemd file named `prometheus.service`
+To create a Prometheus _systemd_ service, head over to the `/lib/systemd/system` folder and create a new systemd file named `prometheus.service`.

 ```
 cd /lib/systemd/system